jedypod/ociogen/README.md

     ```bash
     pip install .
     ```
     This installs the package into your virtual environment.

-*   **Editable (Development) Installation:**
-    If you plan to modify the `ociogen` source code or want the installation to point directly to your local project files (useful if you don't have permissions for a standard install or for development), use the `-e` flag:
-    ```bash
-    pip install -e .
-    ```
-    This creates links to your source code within the environment, so any changes you make to the `.py` files are immediately reflected when you run the commands.
+If you skipped using a virtual environment in step 1 above, this same command will install the package on your system.

 **3. Deactivate the Virtual Environment (When Finished)**